A Centralized Multi-stage Non-parametric Learning Algorithm for Opportunistic Spectrum Access: Proposed approach

 Here $\kappa$ is a problem dependent parameter, also known as \textit{learning rate}.
 When we set $\kappa = 1$, the central hub gives importance to only last observation and completely discards any of the past learning.
 Conversely, if $\kappa$ is very close to $0$, the central hub will take long time to build up the value table as it give very less weight to new observations.

-With the value table being a proxy for the quality of each channel for each device, we can calculate the quality of each channel assignment configuration based on the individual entries in the table.
-Let $\mathcal{Z}$ denote a channel allocation configuration.
-Then the quality for the configuration can be calculated as the sum of the individual quality values from the value table.
-Then the hill climbing proceeds by randomly swapping some entries in the assignment and recalculating the quality of resultant configuration.
-If the new configuration is having a better quality value that last configuration, we can discard the last configuration and use the new configuration to proceed.
-This process can be continued until there are no new swaps possible which will improve the quality value of the channel assignment configuration.
+With the value table representing the estimate of quality of each channel for each device, we can calculate the quality of each channel assignment configuration based on the individual entries in the table.
+The total value can be calculated as the sum of the individual values of the configuration.
+One obvious way of channel assignment is to search over all possible configurations with the available value estimates.
+To avoid the computational burden of the brute force search, we propose using the hill climbing algorithm to arrive at a good configuration \cite{russell2016artificial}.
+Hill climbing proceeds by randomly swapping two pairs of entries in the channel-device assignment and recalculating the quality of resultant configuration.
+If the new configuration has a higher total value than the last configuration, we discard the previous configuration and use the new one to proceed.
+This process is continued until no swaps improve the total value of the channel assignment configuration.

-Even though the above mentioned method will search and find a high value channel assignment configuration with less complexity, the value table maintained at the central node needs to be estimated correctly for hill climbing to work.
-However, we don't assume the availability of this knowledge at start and needs an exploration strategy to build the value table similar to what Multi-Armed Bandits also require.
-Hence we employ an $\epsilon$-greedy strategy to randomly explore different configurations.
+Note that the value table maintained at the central node needs to be estimated correctly for hill climbing to work and the values are learnt from scratch.
+Therefore, the algorithm will tend to be biased to the devices that it initially picks.
+To combat this, we need an exploration-exploitation strategy.
+Hence, we employ the $\epsilon$-greedy strategy to randomly explore different configurations with a small probability.
 By trying random configurations $\eta$ fraction of the time, the central node can improve the accuracy of the value table over time.
 This, in turn, makes the results of hill climbing better.
-The methods for channel assignment in central node is provided in Algorithm \ref{alg:hub_channel}.
-Here, the method \textsc{GetChannel} takes as input the set of SUs waiting for channel allocation and outputs a channel allocation configuration for them.
-The method \textsc{UpdateChannel} takes the channel $c$ at which the device $d$ has achieved a throughput $\mathcal{T}$ and updates the value table.
+The methods for channel assignment in central node is provided in Algorithm \ref{alg:hub_channel}. \todo{Mention this happens at every frame?
+Mention input and output.
+Explain swap mathematically. }